 When you charter an aircraft, it is technically owned by somebody else.
-This person will have to give their approval before your booking can be confirmed; If not, you’ll need to consider other options.
+This person will have to give their approval before your booking can be confirmed; if not, you’ll need to consider other options.

-Under Part 135, most aircraft are individually owned by a single owner whose average personal usage is approximately 480 hours a year.
+Under Part 135, most aircraft are individually owned by a single owner, whose average personal usage is approximately 480 hours a year.
 However, some owners may only fly their aircraft for 200 hours a year, so they may ask a plane management company or operator to charter it for them.
 The owner maintains the right to approve each trip, or decline a charter flight if they’ll be using the aircraft themselves, so the operator will need their approval for every trip they book.

 The broker will ask clients to select one or two preferred aircraft.
 They’ll then check on their availability with the owners.
-Typically, operators will already have a schedule in advance.
-This means they can make an educated guess on when it’ll be available – but they still need the owner to sign off.
+Typically, operators will have a schedule in advance.
+This means they can make an educated guess on when it’ll be available – but they still require the owner to sign off.

 Owners may sometimes turn flights down for reasons other than availability.
-For example, if they own a large jet, they may reject any requests for flights less than three hours, as those flights put too many cycles on the engines and burn too much fuel.
+For example, if they own a large jet, they may reject any requests for flights of less than three hours, as those flights put too many cycles on the engines and burn too much fuel.

-Sometimes, the operator will own the aircraft outright so no separate owner approval is needed.
+Sometimes, the operator will own the aircraft outright, so no separate owner approval is needed.
 The flight can be booked as soon as the broker signs the flight booking documents with the operator.